-I can’t believe that it was ten years ago that this game came out, in that time we’ve had a handful of sequels, a book series, and a live action film.
-But today I’ll be talking about Assassin’s Creed, the game that started it all.
+Wow I can’t believe that it was roughly 13 years ago that this game came out, and since that point we have been treated to a total of 11 main games, and roughly 10 spin-off games, a series of books and comic books, and a live action movie.
+But today I will be talking about Assassin’s Creed, the first game, and the one that started it all.

-The more you play though the clearer it becomes that this started off as a Prince of Persia game.
-I am glad that this developed into its own franchise though, because it allowed them more room to develop.
+I also feel that the more you play the game, the clearer it becomes that it was initially planned to be a continuation of the Prince of Persia series.
+Despite enjoying Prince of Persia, I am glad that it was developed into its own game, and later franchise, because it game it more room to grow and develop.

 Overall I can see why this game outsold expectations and why it deserved a sequel, I enjoyed the core gameplay and appreciated the improvements made in its eventual sequels.
 I think I will give Assassins Creed a 6/10.